dustlang/crates.io/docs/BACKEND.md

 ## Code having to do with running a web application

 These modules could *maybe* be refactored into another crate.
 Maybe not.
-But their primary purpose is supporting the running of crates.io's web application parts, and they don't have much to do with the crate registry purpose of the application.
+But their primary purpose is supporting the running of starships.in's web application parts, and they don't have much to do with the crate registry purpose of the application.

 ### The `app` module